ersinersoy/cdpcfp/README.md

 # Software Code Defect Prediction from Requirements: A Study Based on COSMIC Sizing Data Movements

-This project is about a novel method for predicting code defect proneness at the requirement analysis phase by considering COSMIC Function Point (CFP) measurements for the first time.
-An industrial case study was performed in the context of a FinTech company that develops a system comprising a backend, a native iOS application, and a native Android application.
-We measured CFP during the requirements analysis phase of the corresponding project for all tasks over 12 months.
+This project presents a novel method for predicting code defect proneness during the requirements analysis phase by incorporating COSMIC Function Point (CFP) measurement.
+An industrial case study was conducted at a FinTech company that develops a system comprising a backend, a native iOS application, and a native Android application.
+We measured CFP during the requirements analysis phase of the project for all tasks over a 12-month period.

-This repository includes a Jupyter Notebook and the dataset.
-Jupyter Notebook includes implementation of the proposed method and research questions of the related study.
-The research questions of the study listed below,
+This repository provides a Jupyter Notebook and an accompanying dataset.
+The Jupyter Notebook contains the implementation of the proposed method and the associated research questions.
+The research questions of the study are listed below:

 - *RQ1: Is there any correlation between CFP size and the number of code defects?*
 - *RQ2: How does the correlation between CFP size and the number of code defects differ across various platforms, levels of developer seniority, and CFP data movement characteristics?*
 - *RQ3: To what extent can we accurately predict the number of code defects for a new task?*

 - # Environment and Setup

-- *The Python version is 3.6.3.
+- *The Python version is 3.11.4.

 - Employed Python Libraries:

+      - *Scikit-learn version is 1.3.0.
-      - *Pickle version is 4.0.
+      - *Pandas version is 1.5.3.
-      - *Numpy version is 1.13.3.
+      - *Numpy version is 1.24.3.
-      - *Scikit-learn version is 0.19.1.
+      - *Scipy version is 1.10.1.
-      - *Pandas version is 0.20.3.
+      - *Pingouin version is 0.5.5.

 # How To Run
 1. Install anaconda (It will install all the necessary tools and libraries for you)